Anti-Raid/splashtail/README.md

 ### Development

-Run ``cargo sqlx prepare`` in the ``botv2`` folder if you have made changes to the database schema.
+Run ``cargo sqlx prepare`` in the ``botv2`` folder before committing anything.
 This will regenerate the SQLX files used by the bot to interact with the database.
+Note that ``make buildbot`` will automatically run this now.